SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.3/General_Feature_Release_10.3.12.md

 From now on, you will be able to choose between the following types of anomaly monitoring:

-- Smart anomaly monitoring (i.e. anomaly monitoring as it existing before)
+- Smart anomaly monitoring (i.e. anomaly monitoring as it existed before)
 - Customized anomaly monitoring

 Customized anomaly monitoring will enable you to do the following: